threeColorFr/threeColorFr.github.io/_publications/ZhaoSY-TNSRE23.md

 title: "A Learning-Free Method for Locomotion Mode Prediction by Terrain Reconstruction and Visual-Inertial Odometry"
 collection: publications
 permalink: /publication/ZhaoSY-TNSRE23
-excerpt: 'This paper propses a framework that dipicts terrain information and human motion in a unified robout representation for wearable robots control.
-It avoids the processing for learning and presents generality across people and environment.'
+excerpt: 'This paper propses a framework that dipicts terrain information and human motion in a unified robust representation for wearable robot control.
+It avoids the learning process and presents generality across people and scenarios.'
 date: 2023-01-01
 venue: 'IEEE Transactions on Neural Systems and Rehabilitation Engineering'
 paperurl: '/pubfile/ZhaoSY-TNSRE23.pdf'